MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 # Handling the User Data Folder

-WebView2 applications interact with user data folders to store browser data, such as cookies and cached resources.
-Each instance of a WebView2 control works with a separate user data folder.
-If your native application comprises of several WebView2 controls, each control may use a separate user data folder.
+WebView2 applications interact with user data folders to store browser data, such as cookies, permissions, and cached resources.
+Each instance of a WebView2 control is associated with a user data folder.
+Each user data folder is unique to a user.

+## Best Practices

+WebView2 developers control the lifetime of the user data folder.
+User data folders are created automatically by WebView2.
+They should persist if the application relies on the user data in the application session.
+Otherwise they should be removed.

+Here are some scenarios:
+*   If the application is repeatedly used by the same user and the web content of the application relies on the user's data, it is best if the user data folder persists.
+*   If the application does not have any repeat users, it is best to create a new user data folder for each incoming user and delete the previous user data folder.
+*   If the application has multiple repeat users, it is best to create a new user data folder for each incoming user and allow the existing user data folders to persist.

 ## Create user data folders

 To specify the location of the user data folder, include the `userDataFolder` parameter when calling `CoreWebView2Environment`.
 After creation, browser data from your WebView2 control is stored in a subfolder of `userDataFolder`.
 When `userDataFolder` is not specified, WebView2 creates user data folders at default locations as follows:

 * For packaged Windows Store apps, the default user folder is the `ApplicationData\LocalFolder` subfolder in the package’s  folder.
-* For legacy desktop apps, the default user data folder is the exe path of your application + `.WebView2`.
+* For existing desktop apps, the default user data folder is the exe path of your application + `.WebView2`.
 Instead of using the default, we recommend that you specify a user data folder, and that you create it in the same folder where all other app data is stored.

 ## Delete user data folders